asterinas/asterinas/docs/src/framework/a-100-line-kernel.md

 use aster_frame::prelude::*;
 use aster_frame::task::{Task, TaskOptions};
 use aster_frame::user::{UserEvent, UserMode, UserSpace};
-use aster_frame::vm::{Vaddr, VmAllocOptions, VmIo, VmMapOptions, VmPerm, VmSpace};
+use aster_frame::vm::{Vaddr, VmAllocOptions, VmIo, VmMapOptions, VmPerm, VmSpace, PAGE_SIZE};

 /// The kernel's boot and initialization process is managed by Asterinas Framework.
 /// After the process is done, the kernel's execution environment